UM-KerstenLab4009/Moroidin-Transcriptomics/README.md

 awk '/^>/ {print $1; next} {print}' unassembled_data.fasta > cleaned_unassembled_data.fasta
 ```
 **8. 6-frame translation with orfipy**
-- The unassembled RNA-seq read fasta file was translated in 6 frames with orfipy (v0.0.4).
-The minimum bp length was set to 90 bp to include short read lengths in the raw RNA-seq data search.
-The resulting minimum protein sequence length was 30 amino acids which is the recommended minimum input length for PHI-BLAST.
+- The unassembled RNA-seq read fasta file was translated into 6 frames with orfipy (v0.0.4).
+The minimum open reading frame length was set to 90 bp to include short read lengths in the raw RNA-seq data search.
+The resulting minimum protein sequence length was 30 amino acids which is the recommended minimum input length for PHI-BLAST (blast-plus, v2.16.0).
   - Install orfipy:
 ```
 pip install orfipy